piushvaish/ecommerce-analytics/README.md

 ## Welcome to Analytics Dashboard
-I have generated this showcase of what I can help our clients with by using the data from [Olist](https://olist.com/en-us/), the largest department store in Brazilian marketplaces & dummy data.
+I have generated this showcase of what I can help our clients with by using the data from [Olist](https://olist.com/en-us/), the largest department store in Brazilian marketplaces.

 Olist connects small businesses from all over Brazil to channels without hassle and with a single contract.
 Those merchants are able to sell their products through the Olist Store and ship them directly to the customers using Olist logistics partners.
-The data is available at [Kaggle](https://www.kaggle.com/datasets/olistbr/brazilian-ecommerce).

 E-Commerce is a fast-growing and highly competitive space.
 Businesses need to continue testing and iterating to improve business operations, stand out from the competition and ensure that it is moving in the right direction.